In July 1956, the SS Andrea Doria sank on the last night of its voyage from Italy to New York City.

 - Betsy Drake was in her cabin, in bed and reading.

-A little after 11 p.m., MS Stockholm, leaving New York for Sweden, accidentally rammed the Andrea Doria.
+A little after 11 p.m., M.S.
+(Mortoship) Stockholm accidentally rammed the Andrea Doria, leaving New York for Sweden.
 Forty-six people on the Andrea Doria and five on the Stockholm were killed.

 - Betsy Drake’s cabin on the Boat Deck shook.
 She dressed, grabbed a life vest, and headed for the upper deck.